rejackson73/remarks/Nomad/nomad_concepts_arch.md

 .smaller.left-side[
 5. Evaluate all submitted allocation plans
 6. Accept, reject, or partially reject the plan
-7. Return response to Scheduler for implementation, reschedule, or terminate
+7. Return response to Scheduler for implementation, rescheduling, or termination
-8. Scheduler Updates status of evaluation and confirms with Evaluation Broker
+8. Scheduler updates status of evaluation and confirms with Evaluation Broker
 9. Clients pick up allocation changes and act!
 ]
 .right-side[